bandithedoge/rplg/README.md

 # rplg

-Heavily WIP CLI browser for repology.org.
-Currently only outputs a list of repositories a package is present in.
+CLI browser and package installer for Repology.

 ```
 Usage:
   rplg {SUBCMD}  [sub-command options & parameters]
 where {SUBCMD} is one of:
   help     print comprehensive or per-cmd help
+  project  View information for project
-  project
+  search   Search for a project
+  install  Install a package

 rplg {-h|--help} or with no args at all prints this message.
 rplg --help-syntax gives general cligen syntax help.